leonvanbokhorst/master-lonn-iracing-s1-2026/weeks/week01/README.md

 - Focus on "laps to settle" – can we find pace faster?
 - Maintain clean incident count in official races
 - Practice patience in traffic – strike clean, not desperate
+- Experiment with 57% brake bias for stability
+- Consciously use full track width

 ---